mendezdev/testjobimages/README.md

 - No logic for improved for `/search` endpoint.

 ## Last words
-- I couldn't go more deeper because time restriction but it could be much better
+I couldn't go more deeper because time restriction but it could be much better.

 Thank you so much for the opportunity!